fthielen/website/content/authors/admin/_index.md

 - Visitors
 ---

-Frederick W. Thielen is a PhD student in Health Technology Assessment (HTA) at the Erasmus University Rotterdam (The Netherlands).
-His research interests include health economic modelling of haematological diseases as well as pharmaceutical pricing and market access of new (and therefore mostly [very] expensive) cancer drugs.
+Since 2021, I am assistant professor in Health Technology Assessment (HTA) at the Erasmus University Rotterdam (The Netherlands).
+My research interests include health economic modelling of haematological diseases as well as pharmaceutical pricing and market access of new (and therefore mostly [very] expensive) cancer drugs.

-Whenever possible, he is conducting research in R and is guided by the following principles:
+Whenever possible, I am conducting research in R and am guided by the following principles:

   1) Can I do it in R?
   2) If not, how can I make it possible in R?